SettRaziel/bsi_cert_bot/README.md

 ```
 ruby cert_bot.rb -s high -f <path_to_config.json>
 ```

+### CVSS Score
+The CERT Advisories from the BSI show two ratings for CVSS score:
+* base score: score for qualities intrinsic to a vulnerability
+* temporal score: score evolvement over the lifetime of a vulnerability The CVSS score used in the current mail and json output states the temporal score of a vulnerability in sync with the rating of the BSI severity rating.

 ### Updated Advisories
 Published advisories change over time.
 They can get additional affected products, vulnerabilities or information links.